gvansickle/ucg/README.md

         * [Informational options:](#informational-options)
     * [Author](#author)

+# Introduction

-`ucg` is written in C++ and takes advantage of the C++11 and newer facilities of the language to reduce reliance on non-standard libraries, increase portability, and increase scanning speed.
+`ucg` is intended to address the impatient programmer's code searching needs.  `ucg` is written in C++11 and takes advantage of the concurrency (and other) support of the language to reduce reliance on non-standard libraries, increase portability, and increase scanning speed.
+Regex scanning is provided by the [PCRE library](http://www.pcre.org/), with its (JIT compilation feature)[http://www.pcre.org/original/doc/html/pcrejit.html] providing a huge performance gain on most platforms.

-As a consequence of `ucg`'s use of these facilities and its overall design for maximum concurrency and speed, `ucg` is extremely fast.
+As a consequence of its use of these facilities and its overall design for maximum concurrency and speed, `ucg` is extremely fast.
 Under Fedora 23, scanning the Boost 1.58.0 source tree with `ucg` 0.2.0, [`ag`](http://geoff.greer.fm/ag/) 0.30.0, and `ack` 2.14 produces the following results:

 | Command | Approximate Real Time |
 |---------|-----------------------|